software-assignments-spring2021/spring-2019-oink/README.md

 A link to the requirements of this project can be found in our [REQUIREMENTS.md](https://github.com/nyu-software-engineering/oink/blob/master/REQUIREMENTS.md)

 ## Oink Team
-Jessica Ingraham
-Kevin Xu
-Sam Phelan
-Dorna Mu
-Josephine Floyd
+Jessica Ingraham, Kevin Xu, Sam Phelan, Dorna Mu, Josephine Floyd